masterzdran/masterzdran-restapi-extensions/README.md

 key = scope
 value = descriptions

-if the scope key has ':' should be replace by '\_\_'.
+if the scope key has ':' character should be replace by '\_\_'.
 This will be translated by the extension to ':'.
 ```

 ### Complete appSettings Section